-I have heard, read and learned enough about this TV series from enough sources, and I'm glad to be one of those who did not watch any episode.
-That will never change now.
-Unfortunately, I cannot say the same about my involvement in the food industry.
-I work in it as a food safety management specialist.
-I am also one among many consumers who are getting increasingly appalled by what is happening in the industry.
+I have heard, read and learned enough about this TV series from enough sources, and I now wonder if I should be glad for not watching any episode.
+Unfortunately, I do not have the same freedom of choice with respect to my involvement in the food industry.
+I work in it as a food safety and quality assurance specialist.
+You and I, inevitably, are also consumers and I am getting increasingly appalled by what is happening in the industry.

 No argument or excuse diminishes the urgency: The food industry desperately needs to be liberated from the ferocious money-grab contentions.
 The highly damaging complicity must be stopped.
 Otherwise, fake food safety and quality assurance solution providers will continue to stand proud with the display of their concoctions for sale.